mendersoftware/mender-docs/03.Client-installation/07.Configuration/50.Configuration-options/docs.md

 The Linux device that contains root filesystem B. The build system (ie Yocto or mender-convert) sets this variable, so it is rarely modified manually.

-Note: Starting with Mender client v4.0, this configuration option is no longer parsed by the client, but instead by the `rootfs-image` update module.
+Note: Starting with Mender Client v4.0, this configuration option is no longer parsed by the client, but instead by the `rootfs-image` update module.
 For most users this does not make any difference, but for advanced users it allows changing how it is handled, since the update module is a shell script.